 Landscape attribute Sensitivity

 Overview Although the rolling lowland nature of the peninsula could indicate reduced sensitivity to solar PV development the distinctive small scale field pattern, strong historic values, important semi-natural habitats, dominance of pasture land and open exposed nature of parts of the area all increase levels of sensitivity to solar PV development.

 Low Low- Moderate Moderate Moderate- High High

 Large scale solar PV

 Medium scale solar PV

 Small scale solar PV

 Very small scale solar PV

 Key sensitivities The small scale of the landscape with a strong sense of tranquility.
 The relict mediaeval field system particularly evident in the area of Angle village and its surroundings - an outstanding survival of a planned Medieval village.
 The outstanding historical and cultural value including the Milford Haven Waterway Registered Landscape of Outstanding Historical Interest in Wales encompassing the northern section of this LCA including Angle Bay.
 The strong relationship between land and sea with the coastline and Milford Haven Waterway visible in many views.
-Valued estuarine habitats and species, including overwintering wildfawl and wadera
+Valued estuarine habitats and species, including overwintering wildfowl and waders.

-Guidance The ope area, me to ensure The stror Waterwa scales of are sited uninterru Haven W Avoid all Valued estuarine habitats and species, including overwintering wildfowl and waders.
+Guidance wildfowl and waders.
 The open gently domed character of the southern part of this area, means that PV developments will need to be carefully sited to ensure they are not visible from a wide area.
 The strong relationship between the coastline and Milford Haven Waterway means that the coastal edge will be sensitive to all scales of solar PV development, requiring that such developments are sited well back from the coastal edge to maintain uninterrupted views to St Ann's Head, and along the Milford Haven Waterway.

-Medieval origin and of historic significance, & keep development outside the Angle Conservation Area.
+Avoid all scales of PV development in the very small fields of Medieval origin and of historic significance, & keep development outside the Angle Conservation Area.
 More generally do not allow PV development to mask the field pattern, with development across multiple fields.
 Avoid all areas of historic strip fields • Use folds in the landform, exiting hedgerows and woodland to screen PV development from public vantage points including rights of way, favouring sites on flat landforms and lower slopes, while avoiding prominent landforms and highly visible slopes.
-Consider if there is any opportunity to combine new screen planting (to PV development) to also help screen views to industrial structures and despoiled land.
-Avoid locating solar PV development where it would be directly overlooked at close quarters by important or sensitive viewpoints or where it would be highly visible from the Pembrokeshire Coast Path and other rights of way.
-Avoid affecting areas of semi-natural habitats including internationally important habitats along the coastal edge.
-Protect the historic features and sites that together make up the Milford Haven Waterway Registered Landscape of Outstanding Historical Interest in Wales encompasses the northern section of this LCA.
+Consider if there is any opportunity to combine new screen planting (to PV development) to also help screen views to industrial structures and despoiled land. • Avoid locating solar PV development where it would be directly overlooked at close quarters by important or sensitive viewpoints or where it would be highly visible from the Pembrokeshire Coast Path and other rights of way.
+Avoid affecting areas of semi-natural habitats including internationally important habitats along the coastal edge. • Protect the historic features and sites that together make up the Milford Haven Waterway Registered Landscape of Outstanding Historical Interest in Wales encompasses the northern section of this LCA.